-To ensure effective communication with the campus community, Trinidad State has developed a timely warning procedure to alert campus community members about criminal incidents that have occurred on the TSJC property or in the public property surrounding the college that constitute a serious threat.
+To ensure effective communication with the campus community, Trinidad State has developed a timely warning procedure to alert campus community members about criminal incidents that have occurred on the TSC property or in the public property surrounding the college that constitute a serious threat.

-If the Campus Resource Officer and/or TSJC administrator determine that a situation or criminal activity presents a serious or continuing threat to the campus community a timely warning will be issued.
+If Campus Security and/or TSC administrator determine that a situation or criminal activity presents a serious or continuing threat to the campus community a timely warning will be issued.
 Pre-developed messages are prepared to be pushed out quickly in the event a timely warning needs to be issued.
 Departments that can push out a timely warning include the Campus Resource Officer, IT, Marketing and Communications and Senior Administrators.
 The warning will be issued through any and all of the following campus systems: the college e-mail system, text messages, phone intercom system announcements and the campus phone system.